 However, most of the bass guitars play between 100Hz to 150Hz you can do it by listening but if you want to go one step further you should do that instead…

 To know where your bass is playing, you should use a spectrum analyzer.
 Without a spectrum analyzer what you are doing is just a guess. but with this tool, you can play with the same frequencies that your bass guitar creates.

-There are many individual spectrum analyzers are in the market but I prefer to use that comes with equalizer.
+There are many individual spectrum analyzers are in the market but I prefer to use one that comes with an equalizer.

 I use Fabfilter Pro Q3 with most of the instruments.
-You can also use it as its one of the best EQ in the world.
+You can also use it as it’s one of the best EQs in the world.